pelkmanslab/iBRAINShared/iBRAIN/SVM/README.md

 |BATCH/Measurements_SVM_.*.mat | Single-cell classification.
 Created by SVM_Classify_with_Probabilities_iBrain.m |
 |POSTANALYSIS/Measurements_SVM_.*_overview.pdf | Overview image of per-well classifcation.
 Created by PlotBinaryClassificationResults.m	|
 |POSTANALYSIS/Measurements_SVM_.*_overview.csv | Overview table of per-well classifcation.
 Created by PlotBinaryClassificationResults.m |

-## Missing Functionality from iBRAIN(2011)

-* **Fast reactivity**: In the past most SVMs did finish in approx. 40min.
-All SVMs were submitted to the 1h queue, which has not been used by CP jobs running via iBrain.
-Now most SVM jobs of full plates require approx. 80min (usually we have more objects / less undersegmentation / image more cells in a typical normal experiment).
-These jobs will fail in the 1h queue and then become resubmitted to the 8h queue.
-Thus a user is forced to wait until all jobs, which are queued in iBrain, finish (which can be days if multiple CellProfiler pipelines are running).
-* **Correct submission statement on web-interface** (webpage of iBRAIN_BRUTUS lists same submission twice - while only one submission occurs)

-## Requested Additional Functionality for iBRAIN_UZH
-**Improve interactivity and reduce human waiting time**
-* **Give single-cell classification jobs ("SVMs") higher priority than the bulk of the jobs** managed by iBrain (e.g. put on top of queue or better: separate high-priority queue).
-In practice this **would save hours/days of completely unnecessary human waiting time** (if iBrain is busy with other projects, e.g.: CellProfiler jobs)
-* **Parallelize classification**; e.g: request 8-core machines and replace the main for-loop in SVM_Classify_with_Probabilities_iBRAIN by a parfor-loop (after matlabpool open): This would reduce processing / human waiting time from 80min to 10min! (only 5-10min of trivial coding would be required)
-* Report/keep logs (.results) if there is an error during classification on iBrain